M-Dan-Akhtar/hbapp/README.md

 Allows "poster" role to create/edit/delete jobs.
 Allows "viewer" roles to mark certain jobs they are interested in.

+Mainly focused on backend

+## What I learned
+* Managing roles using Laravel Authentication and Middleware

 ## Screen Shots

 <p>Login/Register</p>